Engineer Your Journey

 for us.” - Role model

-Launched in 2008, the Girls Go Techbridge partnership offers science and engineering programming to Girl Scout councils.
-With generous support from the Noyce Foundation and the Gordon and Betty Moore Foundation, Girls Go Techbridge has grown into a nationwide program that has sparked interest in engineering and science for Girl Scouts from California to Connecticut.
+Launched in 2008, Girls Go Techbridge offers science and engineering programming to Girl Scout councils and other youth-serving organizations.
+With generous support from the Noyce Foundation and the Gordon and Betty Moore Foundation, Girls Go Techbridge has grown into a nationwide program that has sparked interest in engineering and science for kids from California to Connecticut.

-Central to Girls Go Techbridge are the programs-in-a-box that offer engaging hands-on projects and career exploration activities for girls.
-Developed especially for Girl Scout partners, the programs-in-a-box are portable, easy-to-use kits that introduce girls to engineering and science.
-The projects highlight the Engineering Design Process and invite girls to brainstorm, design, build, test, and re-design.
-This experience gives girls a flexible, practical approach to problem solving that they can apply to a wide range of subjects.
-Training and follow-up assistance are offered to Girl Scout staff, troop leaders, and role models as they lead girls through the activities.
-The programs-in-a-box are designed to work in variety of Girl Scout settings, from summer camps to troops to special events.
+Central to Girls Go Techbridge are the programs-in-a-box that offer engaging hands-on projects and career exploration activities.
+The programs-in-a-box are portable, easy-to-use kits that introduce kids to engineering and science.
+The projects highlight the Engineering Design Process and invite kids to brainstorm, design, build, test, and re-design.
+This experience gives children a flexible, practical approach to problem solving that they can apply to a wide range of subjects.
+Training and follow-up assistance are offered to staff, leaders, and role models as they lead kids through the activities.
+The programs-in-a-box are designed to work in variety of settings, from summer camps to troops to special events.

 Programs-in-a-box are available through The Science Source.